jesuisundesdeux/vigilo-backend/doc/UPGRADE.md

 * Download from Github and launch mysql/init/init-0.0.13.sql in MySQL
 * Update source code from the version branch (0.0.13)
-* Go the page https://URL/admin/ and go to the "Updates" page and follow the instructions
+* Go the page https://URL/admin/ and go to the "Observations" pages and follow the instructions

 #### 0.0.11 to 0.0.12